garywill/autoReferer/README.md

 5. No referer when downgrade from HTTPS/WSS to HTTP/WS

-I believe that can protect privacy enough and won't break web.
+We believe that can protect privacy enough and won't break web.

 If user find a web broken, user can temporary set this addon disabled via toolbar button for: